Huangxy-Minel/MinelHuang-Website/content/authors/Minel Huang/_index.md

 highlight_name: false
 ---

 Welcome to my personal website!
-I'm Xinyang Huang, a MPhil student major in Computer Science at Hong Kong University of Science and Technology.
-I have obtained a bachelor's degree of Network Engineering at the University of Electronic Science and Technology of China.
-You can browse my main experiences, daily life, projects and publications at this website.
+I'm Xinyang Huang, a PhD student major in Computer Science at Hong Kong University of Science and Technology (HKUST).
+I have obtained a bachelor's degree of Network Engineering at the University of Electronic Science and Technology of China, and an MPhil's degree at HKUST.
+You can browse my main experiences, daily life, projects, and publications at this website.

-If you are also interested in the project development processes, maybe https://neth-lab.netlify.app/ could satisfy your needs.